javedali99/python-resources-for-earth-sciences/README.md

  - [eo-learn](https://github.com/sentinel-hub/eo-learn): Earth observation processing framework for machine learning in Python

  - [SciKit-GStat](https://github.com/mmaelicke/scikit-gstat): SciKit-Gstat is a scipy-styled analysis module for geostatistics.

+ - [leafmap](https://leafmap.org/): Leafmap is a Python package for interactive mapping and geospatial analysis with minimal coding in a Jupyter environment.

 </br>